 Like most objects, doors and windows can be copied and pasted.
-Here, reflected copies and copies at regular intervals are created.
-For more information, see "Copying and Pasting Objects" on page 184 of the Reference Manual.
+Here, copies of windows at regular intervals are created.
+For more information, see "Copying and Pasting Objects" on page 136 of the Reference Manual.

 To create a reflected copy of a window